 Genovese Basil: An Italian heirloom basil with large leaves.
 This basil is fast growing and gives high yields.
 It’s great for fresh eating and cooking.

 Corsican Basil: A Mediterranean basil with leaves mottled in green and purple.
-This basil has a strong, aromatic flavor that makes a great pesto!
+This purple basil has a strong, aromatic flavor that makes a great pesto!

 Siam Queen Basil: This is a Thai basil with a strong, clove-like scent.
 Benefits from afternoon shade in hotter climates.
 Great for stir-fry, curries, or other Thai cuisines.